 Key Areas Assessed in Each Hospice Nursing Visit

-During each nursing visit, hospice nurses prioritize a comprehensive assessment that focuses on maximizing patient comfort and addressing avoidable distress.
+During each nursing visit, hospice nurses prioritize a comprehensive assessment that maximizes patient comfort and addresses avoidable distress.
 Key areas assessed include:

 1. Pain and symptom management: Assessing the patient’s pain levels, symptom distress, and response to interventions.